Back to blog

 A Day in the Life of a Filipino Teacher: Beyond the Classroom

-When people imagine a teacher's day, they often picture a class discussion, a lesson on the board, and students taking notes.
-That picture is incomplete.
+When people picture a teacher's day, they usually imagine a class discussion, a lesson on the board, and students taking notes.
+It is a warm image.
+It is also only a fraction of the truth.

-A Filipino teacher's day usually begins before the first bell and stretches long after the final dismissal.
-There are attendance checks, papers to sign, concerns to address, forms to prepare, and tasks that quietly attach themselves to the work of teaching.
+A Filipino teacher's day usually starts before the first bell and stretches well past dismissal.
+There are attendance checks, papers to sign, concerns to address, forms to prepare, and a dozen small tasks that quietly attach themselves to the work of teaching.

 What the day really includes